rikturnbull/xr-ai-text-to-speech/README.md

 1. The `TTSBehaviour` orchestrates the text-to-speech and a little animation
 2. `TTSOpenAI` is a reusable component integrated with Unity
-2. Select different models and voices to try them out
+3. Select different models and voices to try them out
-3. Modify the text boxes for a different conversation
+4. Modify the text boxes for a different conversation
+5. Edit the instructions

 ## Core Integration